 Also of interest is that Hudson has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.75% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Hudson telecommute to their jobs.
+Overall, about 13.75% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Hudson citizens is very high relative to the national average among all cities (21.84%): 37.01% of adults in Hudson have a bachelor's degree or even advanced degree.
+The population of Hudson is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.01% of adults in Hudson have a bachelor's degree or even advanced degree.

 The people who call Hudson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hudson residents report their race to be White, followed by Asian.
 Important ancestries of people in Hudson include Irish, English, French, Italian, and French Canadian.